 While on board, we were offered deals and discounts at the specialty dining restaurants throughout the cruise.
-Often, during breakfast or as we returned from our excursions, we were approached by crew members offering deals like 2-for-1 or half off at a particular restaurant.
-In order to save money, we waited for those opportunities to present themselves before making our dinner reservations.
+Often, during breakfast or as you return from excursions, you will be approached by crew members offering deals like 2-for-1 or half off at a particular restaurant.

 Celebrity’s Specialty Dining Restaurant Choices